eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-02-12-dsp-downward-compatibility/README.md

 [Operating model](https://catenax-ev.github.io/docs/operating-model/how-life-cycle-management).
 The requirement states that a dataspace participant can continuously exchange data with another particpant without the need to be forced to update his system due to a change of the other participants service stack.
 This requires that data sent between consumer and provider must not change in a breaking fashion.

-Additions to a data model are in general not seen as breaking change.
+A backward compatibility contraint between DSP versions is neither needed nor possible over time, as

-As a dataspace participant is able to control the connector version to use and thereby the DSP version offered in the dataspace independently from other participants, there is no need for backward compatibility constraints between the implementations of different DSP versions.
+1. a dataspace participant is able to control the connector version to use and thereby the DSP version offered in the dataspace independently from other participants.
+The participant can choose a connector compatible to his environment, so there is no need for a backward compatibility constraint.
+2. the DSP protocol and its upstream implementation does not support such a backward compatibility.
+To weaken the impact of a missing upstream backward compatibility would require a substantial effort with a high risk of not being able to compensate breaking changes.
+In summary, that is not a valid option.

 ## Approach